Artist Residencies in North America

 Sculpture Space (Utica, NY)

-Twenty artists are selected each year to receive a $2000 stipend to help pay their residency expenses.
-Artists are scheduled for 11 months (September - August, excluding December) with no more than four artists in residence at any one time.
-Artists are expected to stay for a full two months, and have access to the studio 24 hours a day, seven days a week.
+Eighteen to twenty artists are selected every year.
+Each receives a $1,500 stipend toward residency expenses, dependent on funding.esidencies are scheduled between September and August, excluding December, with no more than five artists in residency at one time.
+Artists are expected to stay and work for a full two-month period.
+Residents have access to the studio 24 hours a day, seven days a week.
+They are responsible for their own materials, specialized tools, fees for work done outside the premises, and for an assistant, should they require one.

 Sitka Center for Art and Ecology (Otis, OR)